Frank Proffitt: Music

+In 1937, folklorist Frank C. Brown of Duke University recorded several of Proffitt’s songs during a field-collecting trip in Watauga County.
+These recordings were later published in the Frank C. Brown Collection of North Carolina Folklore by Duke University Press in 1952.
+The following year, in 1938, Proffitt met folk song collectors Anne and Frank Warner at the home of his father-in-law, Nathan Hicks.
+This encounter began a friendship with the Warners that lasted three decades and resulted in their collecting more than a hundred of Proffitt’s songs, many of which were later published in Traditional American Folk Songs from the Frank and Anne Warner Collection in 1984.
+The Warners also shared Proffitt’s repertoire with Alan Lomax, who included a number of these songs—among them the ballad “Tom Dooley”—in his book Folksong U.S.A.
+The ballad later gained national popularity when The Kingston Trio recorded it in 1958, using a version they learned from a Frank Warner recording.
+Their hit recording is widely credited with helping spark the American folk music revival.

 In 1961, Proffitt recorded a collection of traditional ballads on the album Frank Proffitt Sings Folk Songs, edited by Warner and issued by Folkways Records.
 A second set of Proffitt's recordings, Frank Proffitt of Reece NC: Traditional Songs and Ballads of Appalachia, was released in 1962 and included "Tom Dooley."
 Proffitt performed at the 1963 Newport Folk Festival. and the 1964 New York World's Fair, recording several more tracks released on the compilation album High Atmosphere: Ballads and Banjo Tunes from Virginia and North Carolina.

 Proffitt died in 1965, aged 52.
-The Frank Proffitt Memorial Album was released by Folk Legacy Records in 1969, followed by a tribute album, Nothing Seems Better To Me: The Music of Frank Proffitt and North Carolina, was issued in 2000.
+The Frank Proffitt Memorial Album was released by Folk Legacy Records in 1969, followed by a tribute album, Nothing Seems Better to Me: The Music of Frank Proffitt and North Carolina, issued in 2000.